 GREENHOUSE FINANCING OPTIONS

 Many growers need a year-round greenhouse but struggle to finance the full project upfront.
-Below are several financing options, including both loans and grants.
+Below are several financing options, including both loans and grants, offered through some of our partners.
 Options depend on what type of grower you are — whether a commercial greenhouse grower, school greenhouse grower, or part of a non-profit organization.
-At this time, we do not have financing options for residential greenhouses.
+At this time, we do not know of financing options for residential greenhouses.
 (If you know about a resource not listed here, please let us know.)

 JUMP TO TOPIC